DuvanSGF/Django-with-Admin-LTE/readme.md

 ## Notes

 If you is here!
 Congrats only two steps more and it's ready!
 I'm finding some bugs and I will fix.
+That's all about this project.

+## Future

+* Upgrade Django-with-Admin-LTE with to Django 2.0 and Python 3.6.
+* Remove Smart-selects Module.
+I'm working about that!

 ## Running Tests